Fuerza Guerrera: International Wrestling Revolution Group (2008–present)

 In 2007 Fuerza Guerrera worked his final match for AAA and began working on the independent circuit and making regularly appearances for International Wrestling Revolution Group (IWRG).
 One of Guerrera's early IWRG appearances was at the 2008 Rey del Ring (Spanish for "King of the Ring") tournament, which was won by Scorpio, Jr. On May 5, 2008, Fuerza Guerrera defeated Multifacético to win the IWRG Intercontinental Welterweight Championship.
 Besides working for IWRG Fuerza Guerrera also worked on Blue Demon, Jr.'s NWA Mexico debut show, teaming with El Dandy and Hijo del Siltario in a main event loss to Blue Demon, Jr., El Hijo del Santo and Rayo de Jalisco, Jr. On June 7, 2008, Guerrera lost the IWRG Welterweight title to Black Terry only to regain it on November 16, 2008.
 Guerrera still works for IWRG as well as helping his son build a new wrestling promotion called "Gran Prix Championship Wrestling Super-X" (GPCW).
 Despite not working for the same promotion both Octagón and Fuerza Guerrera have expressed a desire for a one on one Luchas de Apuesta between the two before either of them retire from wrestling.
 On May 23, 2010, Guerrera lost the IWRG Intercontinental Welterweight championship to Dr. Cerebro after holding the title for 553 days.

 Personal life

+Fuerza Guerrera's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 Fuerza Guerrera is the father of professional wrestler Juventud Guerrera.
-He and his son have had personal problems since the 90's, when Juventud went to wrestle in the USA.

-On October 9, 2018, Guerrera presented his other children as professional wrestlers, his son Fuerza Guerrera Jr/El Hijo de Fuerza Guerrera (45 years) and his daughter Fuerza Guerrera/Hija de Fuerza Guerrera (35 years).

-He is the uncle of professional wrestler Furia Guerrera, who after a brief stint in AAA in 1998 wrestled in the independent circuit until his murder in August 2009.
+On October 9, 2018, Guerrera presented his other children as professional wrestlers, his son Fuerza Guerrera Jr/El Hijo de Fuerza Guerrera and his daughter Fuerza Guerrera/Hija de Fuerza Guerrera.
+He is also the uncle of professional wrestler Furia Guerrera, who after a brief stint in AAA in 1998 wrestled in the independent circuit until his murder in August 2009.